-Our procurement representatives collaborate with other local supply chain managers to better identify, measure and respond to modern slavery supply chain risks in our region and industry.
+Our procurement representatives undergo awareness training and seek opportunities to collaborate with other local supply chain managers to better identify, measure and respond to modern slavery supply chain risks in our region and industry.

-We are committed to expanding our modern slavery awareness training for our day-to-day operations to enable improved due diligence in the organisation and extend our supplier review process to enable risk identification, review and improvement.
-This work has commenced during the reporting period with a focus on our winter festival operations.
+Modern slavery awareness training for our day-to-day operations to enable improved due diligence in the organisation remains a priority.
+We have extended our supplier review process to enable risk identification, review and improvement with a focus on summer festival operations during the reporting period.

-We have made our Governance committee aware of our organisation's Modern Slavery obligations.
+The internal Governance committee oversees our organisation's Modern Slavery obligations.
 The Governance committee includes the CEO, CFO, COO, CIO and senior managers and representatives from Facilities, People & Culture, Safety, Procurement & Compliance, Public Affairs and Sustainability.

-We continue to develop a remediation process that could extend beyond our current process.
-This involves an initial collaborative approach with a supplier identified as high risk with consideration of stopping further engagement with the supplier if it appears the risk of modern slavery cannot be resolved.
-This approach was undertaken during the reporting period with our labour hire providers.
+We have reviewed the remediation process we undertake.
+This is considered to remain an appropriate process, and is based on an initial collaborative approach with a supplier identified as high risk.
+There would be consideration of stopping further engagement with the supplier if it appears the risk of modern slavery cannot be resolved.
+No requirements for remediation were undertaken during this reporting period.